classiebit/eventmie-pro-docs/resources/docs/1.4/features/events.md

 ---

->{info} Do not check the `Add Repetitive Schedules` if the event is not repetitive.
+>{primary} Do not check the `Add Repetitive Schedules` if the event is not repetitive.
 Just save it and proceed to the next step.

 ---